A Geometric Heat-Flow Theory of Lagrangian Coherent Structures: Geometry of Mixing

-\subsection{Diffusive flux form}
+\subsection{Diffusive Flux Form}

-Besides the volume form, we are also interested in the induced (hyper-)surface area form.
+Another interesting geometric object related to a weighted manifold is its induced surface area form.
 Such forms assign a $(d-1)$–volume, which we will simply refer to as \emph{area}, to $(d-1)$–dimensional parallelepipeds in tangent space.
 We restrict our attention to parallelepipeds with unit $g$–area, whose corresponding $\bar{g}$–area can be interpreted as the '$\bar{g}$–diffusive flux'.
-To compute the $\bar{g}$–area of parallelepipeds of interest we recall a result from linear algebra \cite[App.~A, Lemma 1]{Froyland2015a}: for an invertible matrix $A\in GL\left(\mathbb{R}^{d}\right)$ and an orthonormal basis $\left(v_{1},\ldots,v_{d}\right)$ one has
+To compute the $\bar{g}$–area of parallelepipeds of interest we recall a result from linear algebra \cite[App.~A, Lemma 1]{Froyland2015a}: For an invertible matrix $A\in GL\left(\mathbb{R}^{d}\right)$ and an orthonormal basis $\left(v_{1},\ldots,v_{d}\right)$ one has